jdonlan/java-dev/README.md

 ## Deliverables

-Throughout the program, you will be provided with challenges that require the synthesis and application of the presented material.
+Throughout the book, you will be provided with challenges that require the synthesis and application of the presented material.
 In many instances, successful completion of the challenges will require you to progress into suggested research as self-study.

 Assignments should be completed in a private Git repository such as GitHub or BitBucket showing regular commits and progression.